Rueben Mayes: Professional career

-Mayes was selected in the third round (57th overall) of the 1986 NFL Draft by the New Orleans Saints.
-He was also selection second overall in the 1986 CFL Draft by the Saskatchewan Roughriders, but never played in the CFL.
+Mayes was selected in the third round (57th overall) of the 1986 NFL draft by the New Orleans Saints.
+He was also selection second overall in the 1986 CFL draft by the Saskatchewan Roughriders, but never played in the CFL.
 He won the NFL Offensive Rookie of the Year Award that year from the Associated Press, and although his NFL career was hampered by injuries, he was named to the Pro Bowl twice.
 After five seasons with the Saints, Mayes was traded to the Seattle Seahawks in April 1992, where he played the final two years of his career.

 NFL career statistics

 Later life

-After football, Mayes became active in efforts to better educate at-risk youth.
-He later earned a masters of business administration degree and returned to WSU as an administrator.
-Beginning his 10th as the Chief Development and External Relations Officer at Pullman Regional Hospital.
-His wife of 34 years, Marie Mayes, serves as the Director of the Center for Entrepreneurial Studies and as a Clinical Assistant Professor in the WSU Carson College of Business.
+After football, Mayes began a career in higher education administration and philanthropy.
+He later earned a masters of business administration degree.
+After 15 years in higher education leadership positions at Washington State University and University of Washington, he transitioned to healthcare administration and philanthropy.
+Five years as senior development officer PeaceHealth System and 10 years as chief development and external relations officer at Pullman Regional Hospital.
+Currently he is the regional partnerships and philanthropy officer at Seattle Children's Hospital.
+His wife of 36 years, Marie Mayes, serves as the director of the Center for Entrepreneurial Studies and as a clinical assistant professor in the WSU Carson College of Business.
 Their oldest son Logan was a three-star recruited linebacker at Marist Catholic High School in Eugene, Oregon, and committed to play at Washington State, following his father's footsteps.
 He went on to graduate with a finance degree at California Polytechnic State University (Cal Poly).
-Logan is now a financial analyst for SRM Development Company.
-After graduating with an International Business degree from the WSU Carson College of Business, Kellen Mayes (younger son) completed a two-year Peace Corps project in rural Albania.
-He is a first year medical student at the University of Washington School of Medicine.
+Logan is now a senior financial analyst for Amazon Corporation.
+After graduating with an international business degree from the WSU Carson College of Business, Kellen Mayes (younger son) completed a two-year Peace Corps project in rural Albania.
+He is a third year medical student at the University of Washington School of Medicine.

-Mayes is the most successful Canadian born skilled player to play in the NFL and one of the only six Saskatchewan natives to make it to the NFL, the others were Arnie Weinmeister, Jon Ryan, Ben Heenan, Brett Boyko and Brett Jones.
+Mayes is the most successful Canadian-born skilled player to play in the NFL and one of the only six Saskatchewan natives to make it to the NFL; the others were Arnie Weinmeister, Jon Ryan, Ben Heenan, Brett Boyko and Brett Jones.
 Mayes was the subject of a 1989 documentary film, The Saint from North Battleford, directed by Selwyn Jacob.